-The Cormell is a down bag which gives you compressibility and is lightweight, and this one comes at a pretty good price.
-At under 3 lbs, and at a pretty good price, this bag might be what you are looking for.
+The Coromell is a down bag which gives you compressibility and is lightweight, and this one comes at a pretty good price.
+At under 3 lbs, this bag might be what you are looking for.

-Ok, so this tent selection is going to be really a little pricier than what we have recommended here in the past (as of early June 2020 it's in the low $200's).
-But, this brand is one you can rely on and the tent is just such an important part of the pac kage that we might need to spend a few extra dollars.
+Ok, so the tent selection is going to be really a little pricier than what we have recommended here in the past (as of early July 2021 it's in the low $200's).
+But, this brand is one you can rely on and the tent is just such an important part of the package that we might need to spend a few extra dollars.

 Backpacks need to fit right, plus of course have the size and features that will work for your backpacking needs.
 At some stage, if you find backpacking enjoyable, you will want to go and spend the money to get fitted and buy a higher end pack.